Sharp - Quiet (Scharf - Ruhig)

 Private collection

-“Sharp-Quiet” is one of several works of Bauhaus period where a system “a triangle and a circle” is a central compositional motif.
-Kandinsky considered triangle and circle to be “the two primary and most strongly contrasting plane figures.”
-Among other things, he taught his students in Bauhaus to express emotions through interaction of abstract forms.
-For example, students had the task to express aggression by dominant triangle or calmness by a dominant square.
+Sharp-Quiet (Scharf - Ruhig) is one of several works from the Bauhaus period in which the triangle-and-circle motif serves as the central compositional element.
+Kandinsky considered the triangle and the circle to be "the two primary and most strongly contrasting plane figures."
+Among other things, he taught his students at the Bauhaus to express emotions through the interaction of abstract forms.
+For example, students were tasked with expressing aggression through a dominant triangle or calmness through a dominant square.

-“Sharp-Quiet” is a shining example of an ordered composition.
-Its beauty, dynamics and balance are determined by the stability of the internal space where triangles, circles, and crescents interact.
-This is a game of contrasts between the soft, warm, and harmonious colors and clear and uncompromising geometry.
+Sharp-Quiet is an excellent example of an ordered composition.
+Its beauty, dynamic energy, and balance are determined by the stability of the internal space, where triangles, circles, and crescents interact.
+This is a game of contrasts between the soft, warm, and harmonious colors and the clear, uncompromising geometry.

 21 June 2011 sold for $4,8 million on Christie's

-“Sharp-Quiet” is a shining example of an ordered composition.
-Its beauty, dynamics and balance are determined by the stability of the internal space where triangles, circles, and crescents interact.
-This is a game of contrasts between the soft, warm, and harmonious colors and clear and uncompromising geometry.
+Sharp-Quiet is an excellent example of an ordered composition.
+Its beauty, dynamic energy, and balance are determined by the stability of the internal space, where triangles, circles, and crescents interact.
+This is a game of contrasts between the soft, warm, and harmonious colors and the clear, uncompromising geometry.

 21 June 2011 sold for $4,8 million on Christie's